 According to the James Cameron produced mystery documentary, The Lost Tomb of Jesus, Jesus’ body was stolen by the disciples, who according to Jewish burial tradition would have taken his bones and put them in a box and buried him in his family’s tomb a year later.
 I know this tradition is what likely prompted some of his disciples to say, “Yea, we’ll follow you, but first let us bury our Father who died.”
 Jesus responds by saying, “Let the dead bury the dead; let’s take care of the living.”
-It seems cold of him to say that in our tradition of a quick burial that is then finished, but in light of a year-long burial and the short span of Jesus’ earthly ministry; yea, “Let’s get the move on” sounds more like an appropriate response.
+It seems cold of him to say that in our tradition of a quick burial that is completed in a day, but in light of a year-long burial and the short span of Jesus’ earthly ministry; yea, “Let’s get the move on” sounds more like an appropriate response.

 Never mind the burial tradition, would the disciples have actually stolen the body, to then lie about it, claiming he was raised from the grave, and then preach such nonsense in the face of persecution and martyrdom?
 Nope!
 They wouldn’t, unless they were massively crazy!
 But there is no sign in that, in fact, people were astounded by their teachings, and even their miracles!

 Cameron’s big fantasy scenario comes from a tomb that was found, dated to around 2000 years ago, that had a box with the name Yeshua Bar Joseph on the side, Jesus, the Son of Joseph.
 Is this Jesus’ family tomb?
 Are these the bones of Jesus?
 Finally, we can disprove the resurrection!